Viterkim/Sandbox-Unreal-Tools-SUT/readme.md

 1. Follow the "Send to Unreal" steps (which includes enabling remote execution in unreal & python scripting)
   * I recommend going to options and setting "Mesh Folder(Unreal)" to: /Game/Meshes/Dev (or anything you want)
   * Go to the export settings tab, and select "Use object origin"
-2. Create Greybox colleciton defaulting to "SUT" (or change it).
+2. Create Greybox colleciton defaulting to "Collection" (or change it).
 3. Do the greyboxing / level designing you need to do.
 Everything gets merged into a single mesh (unless you check Split collection result).
 4. Tick "Send to Unreal" and press SUT
+5. In Unreal go top left -> Edit -> Project Settings -> Search for "Default Shape Complexity" and select "Use Complex Collision as Simple".
+  * When you are done greyboxing this should be turned back OFF
-5. In Unreal drag the Meshes/Dev/SM_SUT into your scene, and click the yellow little arrow in the transform panel, to reset it to 0,0,0 coordinates.
+6. In Unreal drag the Meshes/Dev/SM_COLLECTION into your scene, and click the yellow little arrow in the transform panel, to reset it to 0,0,0 coordinates.
-6. Put on some proper dev texture (cube material or w.e)
+7. Put on some proper dev texture (cube material or w.e)

+Done now you can:
-7. Go into Blender -> Change something -> Press SUT -> Instant Changes
+Go into Blender -> Change something -> Press SUT -> Instant Changes in Unreal Engine

 ![SUT](assets/addon.png)